Stephen Barber & Sandi Harris, Lutemakers

 'Quilted' and 'flamed' poplar

 It's rare to find figured poplar, since this timber is usually found with straight, unremarkable grain characteristics; however, we were lucky to have recently obtained stocks of two very highly-figured varieties of poplar, from southern Austria and the Italian Alps.
 The Austrian poplar has a wild, quilted figure which looks absolutely stunning on a lute back; we first used it for the back of an 8-course lute in mid-July 2006, which turned out very well, and looked stunning (see below); we've placed these detail images of it here, to give an idea of what it looks like.
 We built a second 8-course lute in August that year, using wood from the same plank, which was bought by a player in Wisconsin, Mark Meier (for further details and images, please refer to the 'Instruments available for sale now' page).
-We have limited stocks of this rare and beautiful timber for a few more instruments.
+We have limited stocks of this rare and beautiful timber for only a few more instruments.

 Close-ups showing the typical grain of the Austrian poplar: it visually recalls quilted maple, and is equally wild in appearance, although a lot harder than quilted maple can often be.
 The images shown above are from an 8-course lute made in July 2006 for Bruce Butler, a classical guitarist living in Buckinghamshire, England.
 The next instrument (also an 8-course lute) we made using this timber went to Mark Maier, of Lake Geneva, Wisconsin, USA, in October 2006.